 NOTE 7: Subsequent to this step, it is up to the SCS/AS if the MBMS bearers will be kept active and allocated and for how long.
-The mechanisms defined in 3GPP TS 23.468 [] can be used by the SCEF to release the MBMS resources.
+The mechanisms defined in 3GPP TS 23.468 [i.14] can be used by the SCEF to release the MBMS resources.

 14. In response to the received content, the UE may initiate immediate or later communication with the SCS/AS.